yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 **2) Using feature maps**

 The author of the ViT paper proposed a **hybrid model** in which we can use the **feature maps** of a CNN.
-The patches can have a spatial dimension of ```1x1```, signifying that the input sequence is created by flattening the spatial dimensions of the feature map and then projecting it into the Transformer dimension.
+The patches can have a spatial dimension of ```1x1```, that is the input sequence is created by flattening the spatial dimensions of the feature map and then projecting it into the Transformer dimension.